SarahL-Ironhack/Final_project_HR_Analytics/readme.md

 ### 1. Business problem

 __*Criteo, What do they do ?*__
- Criteo is a Tech company who provides personalised retargeting that works with Internet retailers to serve online display advertisements to consumers.
+Criteo is a Tech company who provides personalised retargeting to Internet retailers to serve online display advertisements to consumers.

 __*Aim of this case*__
- Understand the reasons that push Criteo's employees to leave the company:
-- Their profile (educational background, age range etc.)
-- Their current job responsibility level
-- Who today is more at risk to leave ?
+Prediction of which employees are at risk of quitting/leaving from Criteo.

 ### 2. Data collection